Click the image to enlarge. Please leave comments or questions if you have them!

-I had stopped at one of my large training barns to check on their horses diets, as they had just returned from a recent show circuit.
+I had stopped at one of my large training barns to check on their horses’ diets, as they had just returned from a recent show circuit.
 The owner said the horses were doing well, but he was going to tweak their diets just a little.
-He had purchased a bag of selenium from a local milling company and just wanted to top dress a little extra.
+He had purchased a bag of selenium from a local milling company for top dressing a little extra.

 If your horse has ever had issues with his/her feet, the old adage, ‘no hoof, no horse’ could not ring truer.
 When considering hoof health, multiple factors influence the state of your horse’s feet including nutrition, conformation, environment, use and overall management and care.
 When assessing your nutrition program in relation to hoof health, there are many key components that need to be present for healthy hoof maintenance and growth.